Rydberg ion flywheel for quantum work storage

 we obtain the Hamiltonian $H_\mathrm{ph} = \hbar \omega_\mathrm{rel} \left(a^\dagger a + 1/2 \right) $ for the vibrational dynamics.
 Here, $\omega_\mathrm{rel}= \sqrt{3}\omega$ is the reduced frequency, $\ell_0 = \sqrt{2\hbar/m\omega_\mathrm{rel}}$ denotes the characteristic length scale of the oscillator and $a$ and $a^\dagger$ are the usual annihilation and creation operators; for details, see Ref.~\cite{supp}.
 The internal degrees of freedom of the ions are modeled as two-level systems with excited Rydberg state $\Ket{\uparrow}$ and ground state $\Ket{\downarrow}$ \cite{low_2012, mar_min_2017}.
 The transition between these states is driven by a laser with Rabi frequency $\Omega$ and detuning $\Delta$.
 In the rotating frame of the laser, the free electronic dynamics are described by the Hamiltonian $H_\mathrm{el} = \hbar \sum_{k=1}^2 (\Delta n_k + \Omega \sigma_k^x)$, where $\sigma^x_k = \Ket{\uparrow_k}\Bra{\downarrow_k} + \Ket{\downarrow_k}\Bra{\uparrow_k}$ and $n_{k} = \Ket{\uparrow_k}\Bra{\uparrow_k}$.

 When excited to Rydberg states, the ions are subject to the interaction $H_\mathrm{int} = V_\mathrm{int}(x_\mathrm{rel})n_1 n_2$ \cite{ga_1988, low_2012, bro_ba_2016}.
+This interaction represents a correction to the potential $V_\mathrm{ions}$, since its magnitude is small compared to the electrostatic repulsion \cite{saf_wal_mo_2010}.
 This Hamiltonian leads to a shift of the effective energy levels of the ions, see Fig. \ref{model}(b), and a state-dependent force that couples their external and internal degrees of freedom.
 The interaction potential between Rydberg ions is typically of dipolar or van-der-Waals type \cite{wal_saf_2008, mu_li_le_2008, saf_wal_mo_2010, gam_le_li_2019}.
 This interaction is, however, generally weaker than that between neutral Rydberg atoms due to a scaling of the electric dipole with the inverse nuclear charge, $Z^{-1}=1/2$.
 Strong interactions can nevertheless be realized through microwave (MW) dressing.
 The gradient and curvature of the resulting potentials can be accurately controlled in experiments \cite{mu_li_le_2008, vo_li_mokh_2019, zhang_po_wei_2020}, see Fig. \ref{model}(d).
 Upon expanding the such a potential to second order in the relative displacement $\delta x_\mathrm{rel}$ and quantizing the vibrational degree of freedom as before, we obtain the effective interaction Hamiltonian

 In this Hamiltonian, $V_0 = V_\mathrm{int}(x_\mathrm{rel}^0)$ sets the baseline for the interaction strength, with $x_\mathrm{rel}^0=|x^0_1-x^0_2|$ being the equilibrium distance between the ions; $\hbar\kappa_1 = \ell_0 V'_\mathrm{int}(x_\mathrm{rel}^0)$ and $\hbar\kappa_2 = \ell_0^2 V''_\mathrm{int}(x_\mathrm{rel}^0)/2$ are proportional to the gradient and the curvature of the potential.